Links to Pictures on this Site

 Upton Snodsbury (Worcestershire)

 According to the Victoria County History, Upton belonged to Viscount Francis Lovell when he was attainted in 1485, then was granted to Sir John Mortimer by Henry VII.
 Sir John had been an esquire of the body to Richard III.
-He was the son of Sir Hugh Mortimer of Martley.
-(No picture).
+He was the son of Sir Hugh Mortimer of Martley - see above.

 Warndon (Worcestershire)